kevanoullio/snake-game/README.md

-# snake-game
+# Snake Game in Python
-Snake Game built in Python
+Snake Game built in Python using the PyGame library.